 In the last few years there have been a spate of films about house burglars entering homes only to encounter something far more sinister – a serial killer or people imprisoned and where they frequently end up prisoners or hunted.
-See the likes of The People Under the Stairs (1991), The Collector (2009), Don’t Breathe (2016), Bad Samaritan (2018), Monster Party (2018) and Villains (2019).
+See the likes of The People Under the Stairs (1991), The Collector (2009), Don’t Breathe (2016), Bad Samaritan (2018), Monster Party (2018), Villains (2019), Hounded (2022), The Price We Pay (2022) and Little Bone Lodge (2023).
 (See Home Invasion Thrillers).

 The Owners starts out well.
 It draws up a trio of three miscreants – boyfriend Ina Kenny; the shy awkward Andrew Ellis; and a real live wire performance from Jake Curran who lets go completely.
 There’s also Maisie Williams, the amazing find of Game of Thrones (2011-9), as the girlfriend – a role that never seems to give an actress with such a bright and sparkling screen presence room to do much.
 Sylvester McCoy, no less than the Seventh Doctor on tv’s Doctor Who (1963-89, 2005- ) now at age 77, gives a doddery, kindly performance.
 This is only matched by a frail and bony Rita Tushingham, once a British It Girl in assorted 1960s films, who projects an uncanny intensity.
 You keep wondering what it is going on with them.